SecureWatermarkforLLM/ESMark/README.md

 # Secure LLM-Watermark

-An Accurately Extracted and Secure Multi-bit Watermark for Large Language Models
+An Entirely Extracted and Secure Multi-bit Watermark for Large Language Models

 ### Dataset